matthewfeickert-talks/talk-iris-hep-demo-day-december-2022/talk.md

 .huge[
 - Execute the data delivery pipeline step
 - Nothing that I've done at BNL has been optimized yet (just doing defaults)
 - .bold[N.B.]
-Need to get better information on how scaling is done (so comparisons are not valid here yet) ]
+Need to get better information on how scaling is done at BNL (so comparisons are not valid here yet)
+   - UChicago AF is running with `AF = "coffea_casa"` and so scaling across k8 ]

 .huge[